Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 Study structure

-The program is a two-year (four-semester), 120-credit academic and practical graduate program in art education studies that culminates in an M.Art.Ed. or an MA degree.
+The program is a two-year (four semesters), 120-credit theoretical and practical postgraduate program in art education that culminates in an MT, M.Art.Ed. or MA degree.
 Students complete a 10, 20 (M.Art.Ed.) or 30 (MA) credit final project or complete the program without a final project (MT).

 After graduation

-After completing their studies, students receive a master's degree in art education.
-Students have acquired knowledge and experience to work at all school levels as well as carry out different cultural and education-related projects in society.
+Upon completion of their studies, students receive a Master's degree (6.2) or a Master's degree (6.1) in Art Education.
+Students have gained the knowledge and experience to work at all school levels as well as to carry out various cultural and educational projects in society.

 In addition to the general rights that a master's degree gives for further study and work, students receive a professional license (permit) upon graduation.
 The license includes the right of graduated students to call themselves a teacher and work as such in Iceland at kindergarten, primary and secondary school levels.